aaronmpuga/stock-price-prediction/README.md

 # Project Summary
-This project predicts the closing stock price of Apple Inc. (Ticker Symbol: AAPL) using historical stock price and financial data.
+In this project I'll predict the closing stock price of Apple Inc. (Ticker Symbol: AAPL) using historical stock price and financial data.
 The analysis is performed using a Jupyter Notebook and involves data preprocessing, feature engineering, and model training.

 # Overview
 - Data Collection and Preparation: